GuillaumeGermain/CNN/README.md

 ## Transferring the weights
 A full copy from a model to another identical model is quite easy.
-    # Reload saved weights back into classfier_1
-    classifier_2.load_weights("classifier2_final.h5")
-This loads all the weights stored in the classifier2_final.h5 into the model.

-Saving the weights:
+Saving the weights of a model:

     classifier.save_weights("classifier2_tmp.h5")

+    # Reload saved weights back into classifier_2
+    classifier_2.load_weights("classifier2_tmp.h5")

+This loads all the weights stored in the classifier2_final.h5 file into the classifier_2 model.

+### Limits of weight transfer
-We cannot fully transfer all the weights as the models have different structures So the weight transfer will be only on the first layer
+We actually cannot transfer all the weights between models with different structures.
+But it can be done partially, layer by layer.

+First a model with the same structure has to be created and weights are loaded into it.
+Then we can transfer relevant weights layer per layer, as long as they have the same type and dimension.

+In this case, I could only transfer the first layer.
+- Max Pooling has no trainable parameters, then nothing to transfer
+- Flatening is just taking the rank 2 feature matrix out of the convolution+MaxPool layers into a single rank 1 vector.
+Also no trainable parameters.
+- After the new convolution+MaxPool in the new model, the feature vector size reduced from 32K to 8K.
+So it is not possible to load the weights.

+At the end, only the first layer could be transferred.
+**But it had a positive effect!**

+I ran several epochs of the second deeper model with and without training effect to compare.
+- After weights transfer, the model reached quickly 82% validation accuracy and stagnated there
+- without transfer, the model reached quickly 82% validation accuracy and stagnated there

+I believe that fitting over many more epochs would have increased the accuracy, but my CPU was not convenient for this.
+It was quite interesting to see that training on a very small network and transfer just the first convolution weights could immediately increase the performance of 3%.

 ### Number of parameters
 The first network, which is quite small, has 4 millions parameters, which is surprisingly high.